bcgov/data-publication/pages/dpw_bcdc.md

 	+ from **PUBLISHED**
 	+ to **PENDING ARCHIVE**.

-Once the record has been set to **PENDING ARCHIVE**, the Catalogue team will then reivew the record to ensure it is ready for archiving, this includes:
+Once the record has been set to **PENDING ARCHIVE**, DataBC will then reivew the record to ensure it is ready for archiving, this includes:
 + removing all resources from the record
 + confirming the correct Org and Sub-Org
 + confirming that records with a replacement dataset contain "DEPRECATED" in the title

-+ If the record is related to a BCGW dataset, it will be added to the next Notice of Intent (NOI) for archival.
+_Note: If the record is related to a BCGW dataset, it will be added to the next Notice of Intent (NOI) for archival._

-Once the Catalogue team has confirmed the record is ready for archiving, they will update the **Record State** to **ARCHIVED**.
+Once DataBC has confirmed the record is ready for archiving, they will update the **Record State** to **ARCHIVED**.

 Archived datasets:
-+ are only visible in the Catalogue to users that are logged in
++ are only visible to logged in Catalogue members of the Sub-Org which the dataset resides in
 + do not contain resources

 [RETURN TO TOP][1]